1. Our commitment to you

 This notice and our procedures for handling personal information will be reviewed as necessary.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to the Site; any transmission is at your own risk.
+Although we will do our best to protect your personal information in accordance with data protection laws, we cannot guarantee the security of your information transmitted to the Site; any transmission is at your own risk.
 Once we have received your information, we will use the strict procedures and security features referred to in this clause to try to prevent unauthorised access.

-We will post details of any changes to our policy on the website and the Apps to help ensure you are always aware of the information we collect, how we use it, and in what circumstances, if any, we share it with other parties.
+We will post details of any changes to our policy (for example any change to the purpose of our data processing) on the website and the Apps to help ensure you are always aware of the information we collect, how we use it, and in what circumstances, if any, we share it with other parties.

-If you are not happy with the way your information is being handled, or with the response received from us, you can seek recourse through our internal complaints procedure by writing to us at:
+If you are not happy with the way your information is being handled, or with the response received from us, we would like to hear from you.
+You can seek recourse through our internal complaints procedure by writing to us at:

 Mates in Mind